Dr Sean Butcher

 I also coordinate and deliver modules on the MSc and LLM Criminal Justice and Criminology programmes, including:

-- Contemporary Criminological Theories and Approaches
+- Contemporary Theories of Crime and Justice

 - Rethinking Policing through Research